neural-implicit-workshop/neural-implicit-workshop.github.io/index.markdown

 ### Key Details

 - **Workshop date:** Friday, May 27, 2022.
+- **Workshop format:** The workshop will be in a hybrid format, with a livestream (via Zoom) to allow for virtual participation.
+More streaming details TBA.
 - **Paper format:** Maximum 2 pages (excluding references), in the [ICRA format](http://ras.papercept.net/conferences/support/support.php).
 - **Anonymity:** single blind (no need to anonymize).
 - **Submission deadline:** ~~April 15, 2022, 11:59 PM (PST)~~.